openbmc/docs/designs/power-recovery.md

 a policy set to always power on.
 Tester should verify system does not automatically power on after a pin hole reset.
 Verify it does automatically power on when a normal reboot of the BMC is done.

+A brownout condition should be injected into a system and appropriate paths should be verified:
+- Error log generated
+- Host notified (if running and notification possible)
+- System quickly powered off
+- Power recovery function is not run while a brownout is present
+- System automatically powers back on when brownout condition ends (assuming a one-time or system auto power-on recovery policy of `AlwaysOn` or `Restore`)

 [pdi-restore]:https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/yaml/xyz/openbmc_project/Control/Power/RestorePolicy.interface.yaml
 [state-mgr]: https://github.com/openbmc/phosphor-state-manager